What Incompetent Amateurs.

 Minister Tony Abbott finds himself defending the indefensible, or the

 already mortally-wounded, on three different fronts”.
+She is

 referring to a now dead budget strategy, the ABC broken promises parody